 Hygienic break areas Areas for a resting and grabbing a quick bite is essential in a hospital.
 Not just for staff, but for visitors too.
 In areas where food is handled, hygiene is key and materials that can be thoroughly cleaned and sustain a humid environment is a must.
 We have solutions that fit perfectly to these requirements and on top of this help control the noise in these busy areas.
-Acoustic design advice Three things you can do to make break rooms an oasis for healthcare workers - 1.
-Use high performance glass windows, blocking noise from coming in. - 2.
-Choose highly sound-absorbing acoustic solutions on the ceilings and walls.
+Acoustic design tips Three things you can do to make break rooms an oasis for healthcare workers - 1.
+Have soundproof glass windows, blocking sound from coming in. - 2.
+Choose sound-absorbing and sound insulating acoustic solutions on the ceilings or walls.
 Use colored tiles to further enhance well-being. - 3.
-Use cleanable and highly sound-absorbing materials in the cafeteria where there are many hard surfaces and often high noise levels.
+Use cleanable and sound-absorbing materials in the cafeteria where there are many hard surfaces and often high noise levels.

-Hospital product specs and where to use them Let's take a final look at the products and rooms that you've just seen Properties Rockfon® MediCare® Standard Rockfon® MediCare® Plus Rockfon® MediCare® Air ₩ Rockfon® MediCare® Block Rockfon® Blanka® Surface - Enhanced durability and dirt resistance Enhanced durability and dirt resistance Enhanced durability and water repellence Enhanced durability, dirt resistance, and wet-scrub resistance Cleaning Vacuum, damp cloth Vacuum, damp cloth, dry steam cleaning (twice a year)+ Vacuum, damp cloth, dry steam cleaning (twice a year)+ Vacuum, damp cloth, dry steam cleaning (daily) Vacuum, damp cloth Hygiene Class M1 Class M1 Class M1 Class M1 Stone wool provides no sustenance to microorganisms Clean •• room ISO Class 5 ISO Class 3 ISO Class 3 ISO Class 2 - Air pressure - - Suitable for differential pressure Suitable for differential pressure - Sound absorption $\alpha{W} = 0.95$ (Class A) α W = up to 1.00 (Class A) $\alpha{\rm W}$ = 0.80 (Class B) α w = 0.85 (Class B) $\alpha{\rm W}$ = up to 1.00 (Class A) Light reflection 86% 85% 85% 74% 87% light reflection >99% light diffusion Humidity and sag resistance Up to 100% RH.
-No visible deflection in high humidity C/0N Environment All products are recyclable Reaction to fire A1 A1 A1 B-s1,d0 A1 The right product in the right space The French norm NF S 90-351 classifies rooms in healthcare into different risk zones depending on the sensitivity to patient contaminiation.
+Hospital product specs and where to use them Let's take a final look at the products and rooms that you've just seen Properties Rockfon® MediCare® Standard Rockfon® MediCare® Plus Rockfon® MediCare® Air Rockfon® Blanka® Surface durability - Enhanced durability and dirt resistance Enhanced durability and dirt resistance Enhanced durability, dirt resistance, and wet-scrub resistance Cleaning Vacuum, damp cloth Vacuum, damp cloth, dry steam cleaning (twice a year)+ Vacuum, damp cloth, dry steam cleaning (twice a year)+ Vacuum, damp cloth Hygiene Class M1 Class M1 Class M1 Stone wool provides no sustenance to microorganisms Clean room ISO Class 5 ISO Class 3 ISO Class 3 - Air pressure - - Suitable for differential pressure - Sound absorption $\alpha{\rm W}$ = 0.95 (Class A) NRC = 0.90 $\alpha{\rm W}$ = up to 1.00 (Class A) NRC = up to 0.95 $\alpha{\rm W}$ = 0.80 (Class B) NRC = 0.85 $\alpha{\rm W}$ = up to 1.00 (Class A) NRC = up to 1.00 Light reflection 86% 85% 85% 87% light reflection >99% light diffusion Humidity and sag resistance Up to 100% RH.
+No visible deflection in high humidity C/0N Environment All products are recyclable Reaction to fire A1 A1 A1 A1 Twice a year Daily + resistant to diluted solutions of ammonia, chlorine, quaternary ammonium and hydrogen peroxide.

+The right product in the right space The French norm NF S 90-351 classifies rooms in healthcare into different risk zones depending on the sensitivity to patient contaminiation.
 These zones have different performance requirements when it comes to air cleanliness

 RECEPTION AND WAITING ROOMS

 LOW RISK

-- Rockfon® Blanka®
+Rockfon® Blanka®

-- Rockfon[®] MediCare[®] Standard
+Rockfon® MediCare® Standard

 BREAK AREAS

 LOW RISK

-- Rockfon Color-all®
+Rockfon Color-all®

-- Rockfon[®] MediCare[®] Standard
+Rockfon® MediCare® Standard

 OFFICES AND CORRIDORS

 LOW RISK

-- Rockfon Blanka®
+Rockfon dB

-- Rockfon[®] MediCare[®] Standard
+Rockfon® MediCare® Standard

-- Rockfon® MediCare® Plus
+Rockfon® MediCare® Plus

-PATIENT AND RECOVERY ROOMS HIGH RISK
+PATIENT AND RECOVERY ROOMS

+HIGH RISK

-Rockfon[®] MediCare[®] Plus
+Rockfon® MediCare® Plus

+ICU AND OPERATING THEATRES

-ICU HIGH RISK
+VERY HIGH RISK

-- Rockfon[®] MediCare[®] Air

-- Rockfon[®] MediCare[®] Block

-Healthcare Guide - Hospitals
+Rockfon® MediCare® Air

-Rockfon[®] MediCare[®] keeps everyone safe
+Rockfon® MediCare® keeps everyone safe

 The Rockfon MediCare family is perfect for hospital areas with multiple requirements.
 It comes in a wide selection of acoustic ceiling tiles that are perfect for hospital areas that require thorough and regular cleaning.

-A total range for hospital care.

-- Extreme high hygienic performance. - Broad range of options.

 Rockfon® MediCare® Standard It offers a perfect balance of acoustic comfort and cleanability - a dependable choice for regulating hospital acoustics.
 Rockfon® MediCare® Plus Essential for demanding healthcare spaces.
 The class-A sound-absorbing tile comes in a full range of dimensions and edges.
 It's the perfect all-round ceiling tile for general hospital areas that need to be cleaned.
 Rockfon® MediCare® Air Specifically designed for use in pressurised healthcare environments where differential air pressure is required to prevent infection spreading.
 This ceiling is appropriate for operating theatres, recovery rooms, intensive care units and much more.
-Rockfon® MediCare® Block Ideal for high-risk healthcare environments that need to be pressurised and frequently cleaned, such as emergency rooms, washing facilities and intensive care units.